-In the second quarter of 2021, the Company entered into a number of agreements with vendors pursuant to which the Company will make grants of a total of 175,000 shares of common stock, cash payments in the amount of \$343,500, and 100,000 options which were included as a part of the July 2021 grant.
+In the second quarter of 2021, the Company entered into a number of agreements with vendors pursuant to which the Company made grants of a total of 175,000 shares of common stock with a grant date fair value of \$6.26, cash payments in the amount of \$343,500, and 100,000 options which were included as a part of the July 2021 grant.
 These contracts have terms which range from six months to three years.
 The common stock was valued based on the grant date fair value and the options valued utilizing Black-Scholes option pricing model.
-The cash payments will be expensed over the service period and the equity component expensed consistent with the contractual vesting.
-These shares and options were granted in the third quarter pursuant to the Plan.
+The cash payments were expensed over the service period and the equity component expensed consistent with the contractual vesting.
+These shares and options were granted in the third quarter of 2021 pursuant to the Plan.

-In the third quarter of 2021, the Company granted vendors a total of 35,695 shares of common stock pursuant to the Plan.
-The Company recorded general, and administrative expense of \$208,270, based on the respective grant date fair values, for the year ended December 31, 2021.
+In the third quarter of 2021, the Company granted vendors a total of 35,695 shares of common stock, which fully vested in 2021, pursuant to the Plan.
+The Company recorded general and administrative expense of \$208,270, based on the respective grant date fair values, for the year ended December 31, 2021.

 In October 2021, the Company entered into an agreement with a consultant to provide financial advisory services for a six-month term.
-Pursuant to the agreement, the Company will grant \$150,000 of common stock over the term of service.
-The Company granted 13,889 shares of common stock at grant date fair value and recorded general and administrative expenses of \$75,000 for the year ended December 31, 2021.
+Pursuant to the agreement, the Company granted \$150,000 of common stock over the term of service.
+The Company granted total of 27,778 shares of common stock at grant date fair value and recorded general and administrative expenses of \$75,000 for each of the years ended December 31, 2022, and 2021, respectively.